Van Leeuwen Ice Cream: History

-Van Leeuwen began as a food truck in New York City in 2008 between Pete Van Leeuwen, his brother Ben, and their partner Laura O'Neill.
+Van Leeuwen began as a food truck in New York City in 2008 between Pete Van Leeuwen, his brother Ben, and their Australian partner Laura O'Neill.
+The trio were seeking to make a “purer ice cream”.
 Their yellow trucks sold flavors based on imported ingredients like Ceylon cinnamon, Sicilian pistachios, and vanilla from Papua New Guinea.
 The American private equity firm Nextworld invested $18.7 million in the company in 2020.
-By 2021, Van Leeuwen had opened 27 stores across the United States, including 17 in New York City.
-Van Leeuwen opened its 30th store in 2022 with their first locations in Dallas and Colorado.
+Van Leeuwen opened their 30th store in 2022 and has over 70 stores As of December 2024.

 In November 2022, Van Leeuwen entered a settlement agreement with the New York City Department of Consumer and Worker Protection.
 The chain agreed to comply with a New York City law that banned retail stores from refusing to accept cash as payment and to pay $33,000 in outstanding civil penalties.
-Van Leeuwen had been violating the law since it went into effect in November 2020 and had declined to show up for any administrative hearings.
+Van Leeuwen had been violating the law since it went into effect in November 2020 and did not appear for any administrative hearings.